Weekly World News: Demise and relaunch

 In 1999, David Pecker bought American Media Inc., which owned the Weekly World News.
 Within the next two years, many of WWNs longtime writers and editors, including Clontz, Sal Ivone, Derek Clontz, Susan Jimison, Joe Berger, Bob Lind, Dick Kulpa, and Leskie Pinson, were gone.
 Clontz left the paper in 2001, having been there 20 years, and died in 2004.

 In a filing with the United States Securities and Exchange Commission in March 2007, American Media said that sales of WWN in 2006 were only 83,000 per issue.
 WWN ceased its print publication in August 2007.
-It was then published as an insert within The Sun magazine, with new material being printed alongside articles and columns from older issues, until Sun itself ceased publication in 2012.
+It was then published as an insert within the Sun magazine, with new material being printed alongside articles and columns from older issues, until Sun itself ceased publication in 2012.

 In October 2008, Bat Boy L.L.C., a company started by Neil McGinness, bought WWN.
 It was relaunched as an online-only publication in 2009.
 In January 2011, the Weekly World News was made available via an online paid subscription.
 The online edition is emailed to subscribers biweekly.
 The online edition closely resembles the printed Weekly World News in both appearance (it uses the Weekly World News logo used from 1979 to 2001) and subject matter (the first issue's headline was "Werewolf Sues Airline Over Flight Delay").
 In January 2013, Weekly World News announced that it would go behind a paywall.
 An initial limit was set at three free article views, though select content remained unmetered.

 In August 2019, Greg D'Alessandro took over as CEO/Editor-In-Chief with David Collins as President/CFO.
 They relaunched the brand and began developing a number of projects with Hollywood producers.

 On September 21, 2020, Weekly World News launched a Kickstarter campaign in an effort to expand reporting, graphics and video production, as well as to get the tabloid back into print.
 The campaign was successful in reaching its financial goal.

 On March 21, 2021, 'Weekly World News" printed its first full-length print publication in 15 years.
 "Weekly World News Greatest Covers" was printed as a limited special edition (5,000 copies).

+Bat Boy television series

+On July 31, 2024, it was reported by the web site Deadline that Netflix was developing a Bat Boy live-action television series.